mkudija/mkudija.github.io/reading-notes/_md/2025-05-31-Amusing Ourselves to Death.md

 Our public discourse has now entered the age of show businesses, where it functions primarily as entertainment.
 Television trivializes important aspects of public discourse, especially religion, politics, and education: where the substance of these endeavors is replaced with a goal of diversion and entertainment.

 Huxley's dystopia is here and we must "take arms against this sea of amusements"—as a Catholic parent this also echoes the call of the Second Vatican Council to "guard carefully" against these harmful influences in our homes (156, cf. *[[~Inter mirifica#^9e9a00|Inter mirifica]]* 9-10).

+For a contemporary Christian interpretation of Postman, see *[[2025-05-31-Scrolling Ourselves to Death|Scrolling Ourselves to Death]]*.

 # Notes